 The body which sets MPs' salaries has defended its plan to give them an 11% pay rise, claiming this will not cost the taxpayer "a penny more" once other changes are taken into account.

 The Independent Parliamentary Standards Authority (Ipsa) wants to raise salaries by £7,600 to £74,000 in 2015.

-David Cameron calls it "inappropriate" while Ed Miliband requested talks between the party leaders and Ipsa.
+David Cameron called it "inappropriate" while Ed Miliband requested talks between the party leaders and Ipsa.

 But Ipsa said public opinion was "more nuanced" than the "outrage" suggested.